 “Since its establishment, the Centre has been an economic success story for South Australia,” comments Alec Gilbert, Chief Executive of Adelaide Convention Centre.
 “Over the past 30 years, we have played host to 1800 conferences, welcomed more than six million delegates and guests, and delivered in excess of $1.4 billion in economic benefit to the state.
 The forecast for the future is even more vibrant with business resulting from our newly expanded centre expected to inject an additional $1.92 billion into the South Australian economy over the next 25 years.”

-The Adelaide Convention Centre will commemorate its 30th year in business with a fresh new look, launching its new East Building, the final stage of its $400 million redevelopment, in August 2017.
-By no coincidence, the East Building occupies the same footprint as the Centre’s original Plenary Building, which was opened on 13 June, 1987 by the Hon.
-John Bannon, Premier of South Australia.
-Finishing touches are currently being applied to the new East Building ahead of its official opening.
+The Centre will mark its 30th anniversary year by unveiling a fresh new look, thanks to the upcoming completion of its redevelopment and subsequent launch of its all-new new East Building.
+By no coincidence, the new East Building occupies the same footprint as the Centre’s original Plenary Building, which was opened on 13 June, 1987 by the Hon.
+John Bannon, then Premier of South Australia.

 Take a look at the changing faces of the Adelaide Convention Centre over the past 30 years to see how far we’ve come, and admire the stunning new architecture, inspired by the South Australian landscape.